nmrcarroll/MagicalSurges/README.md

 # Magical Surges

-This is an script for processing magical surges for characters automatically.
+This is an script for processing magical surges for characters automatically on Roll20.
 It allows for customization of your surge list and the ability to select which characters it will run on automatically.

 This script has only been tested on the 5eOGL character sheet and modifications for any other sheet may still be necessary.